It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 Man-made global warming.

-I'll have to find it somewhere here in the stack.
+I'll have to find it.

-Uh paper called The Register.
+Now here from another UK paper, a paper called The Register.

 More trouble looms for the IPCC.

-The uh UN body may need to revise statements made in its fourth assessment report on hurricanes and global warming.
+The UN body may need to revise statements made in its fourth assessment report on hurricanes and global warming.

 Now remember, this was a central feature of Al Gore's propaganda movie, Earth in the Lurch.